tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 If the system does not boot or is otherwise unusable, for example if the network was not configured correctly, you will need to get back into the installer.
 To start the installer with a system installed on the internal disk, shut down the computer, re-insert the USB drive with the installer, start it up again, hit a key in U-Boot when prompted to stop autoboot, then run the command `run bootcmd_usb0`.
 You can then re-mount your partitions (reformatting them is unnecessary), edit the configuration, and reinstall it.

-Once the system boots, log in with the root password, and create your account or set your user account password.
+Once the system boots, log in with the root password, and create your account, or set your user account password if you created your account in the configuration.
 To learn more about NixOS's configuration system, read the section in the manual on [changing the configuration](https://nixos.org/manual/nixos/stable/index.html#sec-changing-config).

 #### Hypervisor Boot